ksokolovic/d3-pivots/README.md

 The following is included in the `pivot` configuration object:

 - `columns`: Array of fields to use as pivot columns.
+Field values will be sorted in natural sort order when rendering the chart.
 - `rows`: Array of fields to use as pivot rows.
+Field values will be sorted in natural sort order when rendering a chart.
 - `value`: Field that corresponds to the actual data point value.
 Defaults to `value` field.

 NOTE: Fields specified in the `pivot` object must match the actual fields from the original data set.